Part 1: Substantive Insights

 Suggested Citation

 McDonnell, D. et al. (2026).
-Nonprofit Financial Records.
+Nonprofit Financial Records,

+version v1.3 (August 2026).
 UK Third and Civil Society Sector Database.

 Available at: https://uk-third-sector-database.github.io/data/